Lih3006/foodtracks-store-challenge/README.md

 # Run with Docker Compose
 To run the project using Docker, make sure Docker is installed.
 Then, execute the following commands:

+Copy the .env.example file and rename it with .env and inside it enter your credentials for accessing postgresql

 ````bash
 # Copy code